bfreuden/ansible-cheat-sheet/README.md

 An inventory can be dynamically generated from a script that will pull data from an external source.

+## Maintaining state & configuration drift

+As you will discover below, Ansible playbooks will allow you to specify an expected state of managed machines.

+A playbooks expresses a desired state.
+So when a playbook is played twice, it does not do anything the second time.

+But because Ansible is agentless, you have to remember applying your new playbooks to old machines.

+If you forget to do so, old machines will not have the same configuration as the new ones.

+This is called configuration drift.

+Salt (see https://github.com/bfreuden/salt-cheat-sheet) is a better solution to tackle configuration drift because each managed machine has an agent (called a minion) ensuring the managed machine is always up-to-date.

+Salt is more complex than Ansible though (not to mention the minion is consuming a fair amount of RAM).
+So for small infrastructures Ansible is propably a better solution.

+Salt has a salt-ssh module quite similar to Ansible but, as a beginner, I found Ansible easier to use.

 ## Module

 Modules control the things you're automating.
 They can act system files, packages, etc...